 800 Jefferson Avenue Louisville, CO 80027

 Marcelo played for Leon in the Mexican League in 1995 and 1996, before signing with Major League Soccer Colorado Rapids.
-Marcelo played six seasons for the Rapids, he is the team's all-time leader in many statistical categories.
+Marcelo played six seasons for the Rapids and is the team's all-time leader in many statistical categories.
 In 1998, he became one of the first U.S. players to have played in three World Cups.

 Marcelo ended his playing career with 128 caps and 13 goals, and his MLS career

 with 24 goals and 23 assists in 152 games.
-In 2005, Marcelo was named to the MLS All-Time Bext XI.
+In 2005, Marcelo was named to the MLS All-Time Best XI.
 He was also elected to the National Soccer Hall of Fame on the first ballot.
-Marcelo was known for his bicycle kick goal for the Rapids in 2000 against the Columbus Crew.
+Marcelo is known for his bicycle kick goal for the Rapids in 2000 against the Columbus Crew.

-As Trebol's Executive Director Balboa will continue his serve on the Colorado Youth Soccer Board of Directors and the United States Soccer Federation Athletes Board, as well as his soccer broadcasts on radio and television.
-Balboa's dedication, work ethic and highly-regarded international, national and local status as an outstanding player, coach, and soccer analyst was set early on by his family, club and community environments
+As Trebol's Executive Director Balboa will continue to serve on the Colorado Youth Soccer Board of Directors and the United States Soccer Federation Athletes Board, as well as his soccer broadcasts on radio and television.
+Balboa's dedication, work ethic and highly-regarded international, national and local status as an outstanding player, coach, and soccer analyst was set early on by his family, club and community environments.

-In 1988 he moved to Lafayette, in Boulder County Colorado and worked for the City of Lafayette as a recreational youth soccer instructor.
-From 1991 to 1996 he was coaching Guadalajara Soccer Club in Denver, Colorado.
-He currently is the instructor for Boulder County's Lafayette youth and adult recreational programs.
-During that time, Pancho founded Lafayette’s Pee Wee soccer program for kids ages 4-5 and Tiny Tyke program for kids three years old.
+He moved to Lafayette in 1988.
+He works for the City of Lafayette as a recreational youth soccer instructor.
+From 1991 to 1996 he coached for the Guadalajara Soccer Club in Denver.
+Pancho founded Lafayette’s Pee Wee soccer program for children ages 4-5 and Tiny Tyke program for three-year-olds.

-Pancho founded Trebol Soccer Club in 1995 and has continued to serve as the club’s Coaching Director since this time.
-He is a “C” licensed coach with USYSA.
+Pancho founded Trebol Soccer Club in 1996 and has continued to serve as Trebol’s Director of Coaching since that time.
+Pancho holds a “C” license with USYSA.

-BIO: Karen, a Boulder County native, has worked with kids and soccer for nearly 15 years.
-Starting as a volunteer for the City of Lafayette Pee Wee Soccer program in 1993 she now is youth sports supervisor for the city.
+Karen, a Boulder County native, has worked with kids and soccer for 20 years.
+Starting as a volunteer for the City of Lafayette Pee Wee Soccer program in 1993, she is now a youth sports supervisor for the city.
 Karen assisted in developing the Lafayette’s Pee Wee and

-Karen was instrumental in the formation of Trebol Soccer Club.
+Karen is an original founder of Trebol Soccer Club.
 She began working with Trebol as the club registrar and volunteer coach of several teams.
-She is now coaching director for developmental teams and intermediate teams.
-Karen has a “D” license with USYSA and is also a member of CYS recreational committee.
+She then moved into the role of Assistant Coaching Director for developmental and intermediate teams.
+Currently Karen is a member of the CYS Recreational Committee.
+Her role with Trebol is Operations Director.
+Karen holds a “D” license with USYSA.

-In 2007 at Montevallo, the falcons made it all the way to the NCAA final four.
-After college, Temo became the assistant coaching director for Trebol, and he currently holds the same position.
+In 2007 at Montevallo, the Falcons made it all the way to the NCAA Final Four.
+After college, Temo became the Head of Youth Development for Trebol, and he currently holds the same position.